 \subsection{Strategy Dictionary Analysis}

-To quantitatively assess the benefit of the strategy dictionary, we make a comparison between the token-based and description-based information on strategy.
-The token-based method is following paper \cite{DBLP:conf/acl/LiuZDSLYJH20}.
-From the Table \ref{tab:dictionary}, we observe a performance drop in the token-based approach, especially on B-$n$ and R-L, which indicates that the enriched strategy semantic information has the potential to the understanding of strategies, thus generating a more supportive and strategy-constrain response.
+To quantitatively evaluate the benefit of the strategy dictionary, this study performs a comparison between the token-based and description-based information on strategy.
+The token-based method {follows the} paper \cite{DBLP:conf/acl/LiuZDSLYJH20}.
+As shown in Table \ref{tab:dictionary}, there is a performance drop in the token-based method, especially in B-$n$ and R-L. This indicates that the enriched strategy semantic information has the potential to understand strategies, thus generating a more supportive and strategy-constrained response.